-Abdirizak Kasim Iman, a camera operator with the privately owned SBS TV, was shot dead in Mogadishu by a policeman on July 26, 2018 according to his brother Hassan Omar Mohammed and Mohammed Shiil, the coordinator of the Somalia Mechanism for the Safety of Journalists, a group that monitors attacks on the press.
+Abdirizak Kasim Iman, a camera operator with the privately owned SBS TV, was shot dead in Mogadishu by a police officer on July 26, 2018, according to his brother, Hassan Omar Mohammed, and Mohammed Shiil, the coordinator of the Somalia Mechanism for the Safety of Journalists, a group that monitors attacks on the press.

 By August 2018, CPJ had been unable to identify or contact the driver of the bajaj.

-Somalia’s police commissioner Bashir Abdi Mohamed in July 2018 told CPJ that the Criminal Investigations Department was investigating.
-Bashir did not respond to phone calls and text messages from CPJ on August 8 and August 13.
-Ismail Sheikh Khalifa, chairman of the press rights group Human Rights Journalists, on August 8, 2018 told CPJ that no arrests had been made in connection to the journalist’s murder.
+Somalia’s police commissioner Bashir Abdi Mohamed told CPJ in July 2018 that the Criminal Investigations Department was investigating the killing.
+Ismail Sheikh Khalifa, chairman of the press rights group Human Rights Journalists, told CPJ on August 8 that no arrests had been made in connection to the journalist’s murder.

 In November 2018, a military court tried Police Captain Abdullahi Nur Ahmed in absentia and found him guilty of murdering Abdirizak, sentencing him to five years in prison and a fine of 100 camels, according to a sentencing document from the court seen by CPJ and a July 2019 statement from the National Union of Somali Journalists, renamed the Federation of Somali Journalists as of July 2019.